Mortgage Rate Hold in Canada

 When to Consider a Mortgage Rate Lock

-- Rising rate environment: If market indicators suggest interest rates are likely to increase, locking in a favourable rate now can protect you from future hikes.
+- Rising-rate environment: If market indicators suggest interest rates are likely to rise, locking in a favourable rate now can protect you from future hikes.

-- Long closing period: If you anticipate a more extended closing period on your home purchase, a rate lock can provide protection.
+- Long closing period: If you anticipate a longer closing period on your home purchase, a rate lock can provide protection.

 - Preference for stability: A rate lock can offer peace of mind if you value predictability and don’t want to gamble on potential rate drops.